German Labour Front: History

 The German Labour Front (DAF) was then created in May 1933 as the organization that was to take over the assets seized from the former trade unions.
 Robert Ley, who had no previous experience in labour relations, was appointed by Hitler to lead the DAF upon its creation.
 Three weeks later, Hitler issued a decree that banned collective bargaining and stated that a group of labour trustees, appointed by him, would "regulate labour contracts" and maintain "labour peace."
 This decree effectively outlawed strikes, since workers could not oppose the decisions of the trustees.
 Meanwhile, Robert Ley promised "to restore absolute leadership to the natural leader of a factory—that is, the employer...
 Only the employer can decide."

 The leadership of the DAF stressed that there was no need for antagonism between workers and employers in the new Nazi state.
 To underline this, its laws were couched in a neo-feudal language of reciprocity.
 This new system of industrial relations represented a major victory for the employers, backed by the Nazi leadership, who needed the co-operation of industry in their drive to rearm.

 Unlike the trade unions it had replaced, the DAF did not aim to be an organization representing the interests of workers alone; it also included employers and members of the professions, and defined itself as "the organization of creative Germans of brain and fist."
 The law establishing the DAF stated that its aim was not to protect workers but "to create a true social and productive community of all Germans" and "to see that every single individual should be able to perform the maximum of work."
 The labour trustees, who had the power to set wages, in practice followed the wishes of employers and did not even consult the workers.
 There was also a mandate from Hitler to keep wages low, as he declared that the hourly wage should remain the same and workers should only be able to earn more through increased productivity.
 Although Germany experienced an economic recovery throughout the 1930s and employment greatly increased, wages remained as low as they had been during the Great Depression, and sometimes even lower.

 The DAF also gave employers the ability to prevent their workers from seeking different jobs.
-In February 1935, the "workbook" system was introduced, which issued every worker with a workbook that recorded his skills and past employment.
+In February 1935, the "workbook" (Arbeitsbuch) system was introduced, which issued every worker with a workbook that recorded his skills and past employment.
 These workbooks were required for employment and they were kept by the employer; if a worker desired to quit his job, the employer could refuse to release his workbook, preventing the worker from being legally employed anywhere else.